meta-llama/llama-stack/docs/cli_reference.md

 **NOTE**: Outputs in terminal are color printed to show special tokens.

-## Step 3: Installing and Configuring Distributions
+## Step 3: Building, Configuring and Running Llama Stack servers

 An agentic app has several components including model inference, tool execution and system safety shields.
 Running all these components is made simpler (we hope!) with Llama Stack Distributions.

+The Llama Stack is a collection of REST APIs.
+An API is _implemented_ by Provider.
+An assembly of Providers together provides the implementation for the Stack -- this package is called a Distribution.

-A Distribution is simply a collection of REST API providers that are part of the Llama stack.
-As an example, by running a simple command `llama distribution start`, you can bring up a server serving the following endpoints, among others:
+As an example, by running a simple command `llama stack start <YAML>`, you can bring up a server serving the following endpoints, among others:
 ```
 POST /inference/chat_completion
 POST /inference/completion